"My friend said he's joining the swim team because his mom says it will look good on college applications."

 Ideal for parents of eighth and ninth graders, but open to any parent navigating the college process.
 The sooner you start bringing intention to the process, the more ease you can embrace all along.

-We look forward to having you join us for an enriching discussion!
 Especially if you don’t know where to start, my goal is to help you make the college-search experience a positive and intentional one for your family.